tidbyt/community/apps/mongodbnotify/README.md

 - When you first start it there won't be any notifications so you won't see anything.
 - Config is case-sensitive.
 If you have a database named "homeassistant" and then you type "Homeassistant" into the config then it won't error out but it also won't be looking in your "homeassistant" database for your notifications.
 - The app is designed to give you error messages through the Tidbyt itself.
 If you're missing config settings or get a an error back from it trying to connect to the database then you'll see those errors on the Tidbyt.
+- When messages are sent to the database they won't show up immediately as there is caching in the Tidbyt app.